Darxo/Hardened/README.md

 - Disable **Veteran Perks**.
 Your brothers no longer gain perk points after Level 11
 - When you pay compensation on dismissing a brother, he will share 50% of his experience with all remaining brothers.
 No more than 5% of his maximum exp each.
+- Add new **Parry** perk in Tier 3 of **Swift Group**.
+It requires a one handed melee weapon.
+It grants Melee Defense equal to your base Ranged Defense against weapon attacks.
+While engage with someone wielding a melee weapon, you have 70% less Ranged Defense.
+Does not work with shields, while stunned, fleeing or disarmed.

 ## Balance & Polishing